-570 Acknowledgements.
-This work and three of its contributors (Sam Hardy, John Methven and Juliane Schwendike) were supported by the was supported by the National Centre for Atmospheric Science, which is funded by the UK Natural Environment Research Council under contract R8/H12/83.
+Acknowledgements.
+This work and three of its contributors (Sam Hardy, John Methven and Juliane Schwendike) were supported by the Met Office Weather and Climate Science for Service Partnership (WCSSP) Southeast Asia project as part of the Newton Fund.
+Ben Harvey was supported by the National Centre for Atmospheric Science, which is funded by the UK Natural Environment Research Council under contract R8/H12/83.
 Mike Cullen has no funding support to declare.
-The authors would also like to thank Stuart Webster (Met Office) for running the suite of nested limited-area forecasts as part of the WCSSP Southeast Asia project.
+The authors would also like to thank Stuart Webster (Met Office) for running the suite of nested limited area forecasts as part of the WCSSP Southeast Asia project.